-(December 21, 2007 Hearing Officer's Interim Order ("HOD") at 5-6, attached to Notice of Removal [1].)
-The Hearing Officer inter alia ordered DCPS to "convene an MDT meeting."
+(January 18, 2008 Impartial Due Process Hearing Officer's Decision ("HOD") at 5, attached to Notice of Removal [1].)
+The Hearing Officer inter alia ordered DCPS to "convene an IEP/MDT meeting to discuss and determine the form and amount of compensatory education it proposes to award Student in accordance with . . . the Consent Decree."
 (HOD at 6.)